jjuanino/clame/doc/building_patches.rst

     ``PREFIX="/opt/foo"`` and clame has to install ``a/relative/path``, it will be finally installed in ``/opt/foo/a/relative/path``.
 ``REQUIRE_ACCEPT_LEGAL``: none
-    If set, it need to be set as ``YES``.
+    If set, it needs to be set as ``YES``.
 Clame will request the user who install the patch to accept the disclaimer.
-When not set, clame just show the disclaimer by the terminal.
+When not set, clame just shows the disclaimer by the terminal.
 ``BASECLAME``: none
-    It is a relative or absolute path necessary to find some instalable files in schema file.
+    It is a relative or absolute path necessary to find some instalable files pointed out in schema file.
 See the section `schema file`_ for details.

 Info variables expansion
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Info variables can reference to other previously defined info variables by enclosing it in ``$(VARNAME)``.
+Info variables can reference to other previously defined info variables by enclosing then in ``$(VARNAME)``.
 Examples:

 .. code-block:: sh